 Find a system that works for your child, such as bins or a bucket to hold their school supplies and shelves for their books.

-Nadeau suggests keeping a "launching pad," a spot to put things kids regularly use, such as their keys and phone, if they have one.
+Nadeau says keep a "launching pad."
+That’s a spot to put things kids regularly use, such as their keys and phone, if they have one.
 Then, they will always know where to find them.

 Because money can be a real problem for anyone with impulsivity issues, help them develop financial skills now.
 Some banks will allow you to open a bank account for your teen.
 Having their own account helps kids learn how to save and manage their allowance and the other money they earn.

 "I would suggest getting them a debit card and a credit card," Goldrich says.
 Put a set amount of money in the debit account and a limit on the credit card.